tandero/tandero.github.io/content/about.md

 ### In twenty seconds

-PhD candidate at the University of Toronto studying meta-awareness and attention.
-Co-Founder of the [Psychedelic Studies Research Program](https://www.utm.utoronto.ca/psychedelics/) and [Canadian Centre for Psychedelic Science](https://psychedelicscience.ca) pioneering research on psychedelic microdosing.
-Side-projects on mediation, creativity, wisdom, and attention.
+PhD candidate at the University of Toronto studying meta-awareness and pioneering research on psychedelic microdosing.
+Co-Founder of the [Canadian Centre for Psychedelic Science](https://psychedelicscience.ca) and the [Psychedelic Studies Research Program](https://www.utm.utoronto.ca/psychedelics/).
+Additional projects on attention, meditation, wisdom, and creativity.
 Strong focus on rigour and transparency.

 ### In ninety seconds

-My PhD supervisor is [Prof. Norman Farb](https://www.utm.utoronto.ca/psychology/faculty-staff/farb-norman) in the [Regulatory and Affective Dynamics Laboratory](https://www.radlab.zone/).
-My PhD committee includes [Prof. Michael Inzlicht](http://michaelinzlicht.com/)  (social neuroscientist) and [Prof. Kei Fukuda](https://www.utm.utoronto.ca/psychology/faculty-staff/fukuda-keisuke) (cognitive neuroscientist).

-I am developing neuroanalytic methods aimed at studying meta-awareness: the moment that we realize that our behaviours are not aligned with our overall goals.
-The clearest example of this is when we catch ourselves unintentionally mind-wandering even though our goal is to pay attention to the task at hand.
+My PhD research is developing tools to model the neural dynamics of meta-awareness: the moment that we realize we weren't paying attention.
+Meta-awareness involves noticing that our behaviours are not aligned with our overall goals.
+For example, we may catch ourselves unintentionally mind-wandering even though our goal is to pay attention to the task at hand.
+My research involves neuroimaging (fMRI, fNIRS, EEG), physiological, behavioural, and self-report data.

-I collect and analyze self-report, behavioural, physiological, and neuroimaging (MRI, fNIRS, EEG) data.
-I'm ultimately trying to model how 1.5 kg of fatty brain-tissue consciously experiences a universe, but for now I take baby steps toward answering those big questions.
-My PhD attempts to develop tools for modelling the neural dynamics of attention and meta-awareness: objectively quantifying the subjective.
+Additionally, some of my research was among the earliest academic investigations on psychedelic microdosing and our research team performed the first Clinical Trial on psychedelic microdosing approved by Health Canada.

+Refer to [my CV](https://1drv.ms/b/c/d12b959c76deddf6/Qfbd3naclSsggNEwfQAAAAAAl2PoEojby9Yz-g) for a concise summary of my background and publications (VPNs may break the link).
-I love to collaborate so feel free to [reach out](mailto:thomas.anderson@radlab.zone).
-Collaboration is a resource-multiplier.
-I take special  joy in designing [Xanatos gambit](https://tvtropes.org/pmwiki/pmwiki.php/Main/XanatosGambit) experiments; it is an exercise in reducing inefficiencies and I love it.
+Feel free to [reach out](mailto:thomas.anderson@radlab.zone).
+I love to collaborate.
+I especially enjoy designing [Xanatos gambit](https://tvtropes.org/pmwiki/pmwiki.php/Main/XanatosGambit) experiments.

-[Read my CV](https://1drv.ms/b/c/d12b959c76deddf6/Qfbd3naclSsggNEwfQAAAAAAl2PoEojby9Yz-g) for the concise summary (link may not work if you're on a VPN).
+My PhD Supervisor is [Prof. Norman Farb](https://www.utm.utoronto.ca/psychology/faculty-staff/farb-norman) in the [Regulatory and Affective Dynamics Laboratory](https://www.radlab.zone/).
+My PhD Committee includes [Prof. Michael Inzlicht](http://michaelinzlicht.com/) and [Prof. Kei Fukuda](https://www.utm.utoronto.ca/psychology/faculty-staff/fukuda-keisuke).

 ### A brief timeline of my personal universe